samcottle/notes/commandline.md

 - `man`: Gets the programs manual. `man ls` brings up the manual for the `ls` command.
 This gives you a very similar result to `info`, but with more contextual information. **Note**: For more user-friendly man pages, you can use curl to get online cheat sheets for popular linux commands.
 For example, `curl cheat.sh/grep` would get you information and examples for the `grep` command.
 - `whatis`: Display a brief description of the command. `whatis ls` Gives you a short description (in this case the description `list directory contents`).

+## Viewing files

+- `cat`: Very basic text display command.
+For example, to display the contents of `file.txt` you'd use `cat file.txt`.
+- `head`: Displays the first lines of a file.
+For example, to display the first 5 lines of `file.txt` you'd use `head -5 file.txt`.
+- `tail`: Displays the last lines of a file.
+For example, to display the last 15 lines of `file.txt` you'd use `head -15 file.txt`.
+- `nl`: Similar to `cat`, but uses numbered lines.
+For example, to display the contents of `file.txt` with numbered lines you'd use `nl file.txt`.
+- `more`: Displays a file in pages (similar to `man` pages).
+For example, `more file.txt`.
+- `less`: Essentially `more` with _more_ functionality (counter intuitively).
+For example, `less file.txt`.
+From here, you can search within the file with the **/** key.
+- `grep`: Can be used in combination with other commands to filter the contents of a file.
+For example, to find all instances of the word `configure` in the file called `settings.conf` you could use `cat settings.conf | grep configure`.
+Or if you wanted numbered lines you could use `nl settings.conf | grep configure`.
+To do a case _insensitive_ filter, use the `-i` flag.
+- `sed`: Search and replace text in a file.
+For example, to replace the word `set` with `configure` in the file called `settings.conf` you would use `sed s/set/configure settings.conf`.
+- `diff`: Compare differences between two files.
+To present the results in a more Git-like manner, use the `-u` flag.
+For example, to compare the differences between the files `Dogs.txt` and `MoreDogs.txt` you would use `diff -u Dogs.txt MoreDogs.txt`.

+## Downloading files

+### `curl`

+The `curl` command can be used to download files or data from a host, and POST data to a host:

+- `curl example.com/file.zip`: Downloads the file from the location `example.com/file.zip`.
+- `curl cheat.sh/curl`: Downloads information from `cheat.sh` on `curl`.
+- `curl wttr.in`: Downloads weather information for your location, and prints it in the terminal.
+- `curl wttr.in/auckland`: Downloads weather information for a specified location (in this case Auckland), and prints it in the terminal.
+- `curl -H "Content-Type: application/json" -X POST -d '{"user":"bob","pass":"123"}' http://example.com`: POST json data to `example.com`.

+### `wget`

+The `wget` command can be used to download a single or multiple files, or even entire websites.

+- `wget example.com/index.html`: Downloads the file from the location `example.com/index.html`.
+- `wget -r ftp:example.com/directory`: Downloads a folder from the location specified.
+- `wget -m -convert-links -page-requisites example.com`: Downloads the entire public-facing website for `example.com`.
+- `wget -c`: Resumes a previous download that didn't finish.

+## Compressing or decompressing files

+### `gzip`

+`gzip` is the 'classic' compression tool, for working with `.gz` files:

+- `gzip data.txt`: Compresses the file `data.txt`, and gives it a `.gz` extension.
+- `gzip -8 data.txt`: Compresses the file `data.txt` with a better and slower level of compression (the levels range from `1` - fastest but least compression - to `9` - slowest but best compression).
+- `gzip -r data`: Compresses the folder called `data`, and gives it a `.gz` extension.
+- `gzip -d data.gz`: Decompresses the file `data.gz`.

+### `tar` archives

+`tar` files are archives that contain multiple files:

+- `tar -cf archive.tar file1 file2`: Creates an archive called `archive.tar` with the files `file1` and `file2`.
+- `tar -xf archive.tar`: Extracts the contents of `archive.tar`.
+- `tar -tf archive.tar`: View the contents of `archive.tar`.

+A `tar` archive can be compressed using `gzip` (resulting in a file with the extension `.tar.gz`) or `bzip2` (resulting in a file with the extension `.tar.bz2`):

+- `tar czvf compressed.tar.gz data.txt`: Compresses the file `data.txt` as a file called `compressed.tar.gz`.
+- `tar tzvf compressed.tar.gz`: Views the contents of `compressed.tar.gz`.
+- `tar xzvf compressed.tar.gz`: Decompresses a `.tar.gz` file.
+- `tar cjvf compressed.tar.bz2 data.txt`: Compresses the file `data.txt` as a file called `compressed.tar.bz2`.
+- `tar tjvf compressed.tar.bz2`: Views the contents of `compressed.tar.bz2`.
+- `tar xjvf compressed.tar.bz2`: Decompresses the file `compressed.tar.bz2`.

 ## Permissions

 These characters translate into attributes, such as the file type, and who can read (`r`), write (`w`), and execute (`x`) the file.
 For example, `drwxr-xr--` would translate into: